apl-cornell/viaduct/artifact-eval/README.md

 ```

 This will build the compiler and run all unit tests.
-Note that the image does not contain third party dependencies to (significantly)
+Note that the Docker image does not contain third party dependencies to
-reduce image size, but Gradle will download all dependencies automatically.
+(significantly) reduce image size, but Gradle will download all
+dependencies automatically.
 Every dependency is version pinned, so you should not run into any issues.
 However, you do need an internet connection.